top of page

 • Weakness or stiffness in the shoulder

-• Clicking or catching sensation
+• A clicking or catching sensation

 • Limited range of motion